 Certificate in Youth Work Practice Level 2

-This qualification will give you access to youth support worker roles as recognised by the Joint Negotiating Committee (JNC) for Youth and Community Workers.
-The qualification aims to develop you as a youth work practitioner to meet the needs of young people and employers in the youth and community work field.
+This course is designed to develop learners as a youth work practitioner to meet the needs of young people and employers in the youth and community work field.
 It will combine taught elements and supervised youth work practice.
-Weekly evening sessions will support practice based learning, individual study and assessment.
+Sessions will support practice based learning, individual study and assessment.
 If you are already working as a volunteer or paid worker in a youth and community work setting, this work may be suitable for the supervised practice.
-We can help you to find suitable work based experience if you are not currently involved in relevant supervised work.

 Modules for this course include: